Is Your Boxer at Risk? 9 Genetic Health Issues You Must Know About

 Our Boxer, Larkin, started having seizures at nearly 7 years old.
 An MRI revealed a large mass in his brain, suspected to be a glioma.
 Due to the tumor’s location and size, our focus shifted to maintaining his quality of life with anti-inflammatory and antiepileptic treatments.
 Sadly, we lost Larkin just weeks after his first seizure.
 This was our second young Boxer lost to health issues, the first being a 3-year-old with Cardiomyopathy.
 Boxers are incredibly smart and loyal family dogs, but it’s important to be aware of their predisposition to certain health problems.

-Jeff Butler, Dog Parent, Canine Journal Partnerships
+–Jeff Butler, Dog Parent, Canine Journal Team Member

 6. Degenerative Myelopathy

-Degenerative myelopathy (DM) is an inherited neurodegenerative disease that results in slow paralysis of the pelvic limbs, typically occurring around eight years of age or older—advanced cases of DM lead to respiratory failure and death.
-According to VCA Animal Hospitals, the condition is similar to human amyotrophic lateral sclerosis (ALS) or Lour Gehrig’s Disease.
+Degenerative myelopathy (DM) is a progressive inherited neurodegenerative disease that leads to gradual paralysis of the pelvic (hind) limbs, typically affecting Boxers around eight years of age or older.
+As the disease advances, it can cause respiratory failure and eventual death.

-The condition is caused by a mutation of the SOD1 gene (SOD1A variant).
+According to VCA Animal Hospitals, DM is comparable to human amyotrophic lateral sclerosis (ALS) or Lou Gehrig’s Disease.
+A mutation of the SOD1 gene causes the condition (SOD1A variant).
 Dogs with two copies of this variant are at a higher risk of developing DM.

 Symptoms

-• Difficulty rising
+- Difficulty rising

-• Hind limb weakness
+- Hind limb weakness

-• Incoordination
+- Incoordination

-• Muscle loss
+- Muscle loss

-• Scuffed toenails and hair loss on hind limbs
+- Scuffed toenails and hair loss on hind limbs

 Treatment